larseggert/draft-ietf-modpod-group-processes/draft-ietf-modpod-group-processes.md

 into disruptive behavior, some action must be taken in order to maintain decorum of the community.

+The moderation policy goals are as follows:
-To address disruptive behavior and encourage participation, we must apply consistent, fair, and timely moderation without regard to one's position or previous contributions.
-Like other IETF processes, disagreements should be addressed through appeals; and because people change, from time to time decisions may need to be reconsidered.
+- Apply consistent, fair, and timely moderation of communication without regard to one's position or previous contributions across all IETF channels;
+- Disagreements are addressed through appeals;
+- Balance transparency against both privacy of individuals involved and further disruption to the community;
+- Provide a means for moderators to reconsider decisions; and
+- Provide the broadest possible latitude to moderators, so that they may have the flexibility to address a broad range of individuals and circumstances.

+Questions about processes detailed below should be answered through the lens of these aims.

-The goal is explicitly **not** punishment, but maintaining an open, welcoming, non-hostile environment in which all may participate on an equal footing, regardless of their position or past contributions.
+The goal is explicitly **not** punishment, but to maintain an open, welcoming, non-hostile environment in which all may participate on an equal footing, regardless of their position or past contributions.